-Revisiting Reward Design and Evaluation for Robust Humanoid Walking
+Revisiting Reward Design and Evaluation for Robust Humanoid Standing and Walking

 Bart van Marum, Aayam Shrestha, Helei Duan, Pranay Dugar, Jeremy Dao, Alan Fern